 In this article:

 Direct subsidized loans are student loans offered by the federal government to undergraduate students who demonstrate financial need.
-They start accruing interest again starting September 1.
+Subsidized loans start accruing interest again starting September 1.
 However, the government pays the interest on subsidized loans when:

 When Do Unsubsidized Loans Accrue Interest?

-The terms you receive on a private student loan will depend on the lender, and the interest rate can be fixed or variable.
-A fixed rate stays the same for the entire loan, while a variable interest rate can change over time.
+However, the terms you receive on a private student loan will depend on the lender, and the interest rate can be fixed or variable.
+Check your loan agreement or call the lender directly to learn more about how they charge interest and when payment is required.

-Is There a Grace Period?
+Do Student Loans Have a Grace Period?

-Not all grace periods are the same, though.
-It depends on the loan type and servicer.
+Not all grace periods are the same, though; it depends on the loan type and servicer.
 Below are the grace periods for both federal and private loans:

 - Private loans: Varies by lender